 |

-Let’s face it– trying to find child care can be hard.
-You want your child in a quality child care or early learning program.
-What do you look for so your child will be safe, happy and learning?
+Let’s face it– trying to find childcare can be challenging.
+You want your child in a quality childcare or early learning program.
+What do you look for so your child will be safe, happy, and learning?

 You want:

-• Your child safe and secure while you are at school or work.
+• Your child is safe and secure while you are at school or work.

-• Your child’s teachers to support and challenge your child to explore and learn new things.
+• Your child’s teachers should support and challenge your child to explore and learn new things.

-• Your child to learn skills needed for kindergarten.
+• Your child will learn skills needed for kindergarten.

 • You and your child to feel supported.

-When looking for a program, search by address, early learning program name, or the age of your child.
+When looking for a program, search by address, early learning program name, or your child’s age.
 Get information about the program, like location, fees, and inspection reports.
-Watch the video below for more information.
+Watch the video below for more details.

 Your child is safe and secure.
 When you trust your child to someone else, you want to be sure that both you and your child feel safe.
-Child care programs must meet state health and safety regulations.
-Head Start programs are regulated by the federal government; preschool or pre-kindergarten programs can be regulated by either the Department of Human Services, regulated by the Department of Education, or regulated by the organization that runs them.
+Childcare programs must meet state health and safety regulations.
+The federal government regulates Head Start programs; preschool or pre-kindergarten programs can be regulated by either the Department of Human Services, regulated by the Department of Education, or regulated by the organization that runs them.

 Look for: